Reproduce the content of a source

 Learn here more on how to work with texts and tables.

-- 1.add a text or table in the digital-module on the very left and then
+1. add a text or table in the digital-module on the very left,

 Note: In order to link a newly created digital with a source object, it is important that the source object has already been created in the project library (source module on the very left).